Congrats! You’ve just landed your first interview with a coding bootcamp. But, landing the interview is just half the battle.

 Questions You Should Ask During Your Coding Bootcamp Interview

-The interview is not just a time where you answer all the questions, you will have the opportunity to ask a few questions yourself!
-Take this time to really get to know your coding bootcamp to make sure that if you do get accepted, this is the right program for you.
-20 questions to ask during your interview include:
+Take this time to really get to know your coding bootcamp to make sure that, if you do get accepted, it is the right program for you.

 - Who is the interviewer, and what is their experience?

 - How much work (if any) is required before the first day of class?
 If there is pre-work, what is the purpose?

 - Who are the instructors?